If you would like to hear the Polish names and text spoken in Polish then we can help.

 SMOLIŃSKI (Pol) smola.
 Meaning: tar, pitch, or smolic – to dirty.

 TEIKE possibly from Teich (Ger, Jew).
 Meaning: topograhic name for someone who lived by a pond or lake or one who came from Teich (low ground) in Germany.
 It is believed the family is of Prussian descent.
+In New Zealand the surname develops from Teike to Teiky and finally to Tikey as we know it today.

 Listed aboard were: Friedr.
 W. Teike age 26, Mathilda 25, Francisca 3 and Franz 9 months.
 They were sent south to Scroggs Creek on contract work with Brogden and Sons to lay the southern railway through the Taieri.
 While living on the Taieri, Matilda gave birth to John (b.
 1874–d.
 1874) and Anna (b.
 1876–d.
 1876).
 Frederick purchased section 19 and 20 of Block 12 in the settlement of Allanton on 1 June 1877.
 The family then moved to Waihola where two more children were born: Joseph (b.
 1878–d.
 1954), who was fostered out to the Annis family of Waihola, and Martha (b.
 1880–d.
 1911).
 In 1882. the family moved to Fairfield where Frederick worked at the brickworks.
 Here Matilda gave birth to Janet (b.
 1882–d.
 1980).
 Around 1884, the family moved to East Taieri (Riccarton), where Matilda purchased a house with half an-acre for the sum of £175 on irregular Block, part 36 of Riccarton township.
 A letter was sent to Frederick in New Zealand making him sole heir of the family property at Liniewko, most probably at the time of his widowed mother’s death in 1885.
 Frederick declined the offer as it would require him to return to Germany and have to deal with the German authorities and in doing so destroyed the letter.
 In 1885, Fred began working for the Walton Park Coal Co, where he was earning 7s a day as a miner.
 The family born at Riccarton (East Taieri) were: Martin (b.
 1884–d.
 1970), Louis (b.
 1886–d.
 1887) and Catherina (b.
 1887–d.
 1888).
 Unfortunately, by 1888, accumulated debt had forced them to sell their property in Riccarton.
 It was agreed to sell the property to Mr Gamble for £150 and Fred declared bankruptcy on 23 December 1889.